JLEWilson/Playable_Portfolio/README.md

 4:17 test build success!
 Unable to test javascript functions within unity, so i had to build the game and place the build files within my react project.

+03/5

+10:30 Modifying repository trigger component to work with key press instead of on player collision.

+11-12 Setting up links on repo objects

+1:30-2:30 Failing at art, using assets from previous game for now 2:30-3 Adding animations
+3-3:30 linking animations to code and testing

+03/06

+3-5 Spritework
+5-7 Adding tiles

 Unity commits can be found here https://github.com/JLEWilson/UnityPortfolio.Log